Toloka/docs/en/guide/concepts/nav-history.md

    {% include [select-tolokers](../_includes/select-tolokers.md) %}

-1. Click on the Toloker's ID to go into his profile.
+1. Click on the Toloker's ID to view detailed information.

 1. Hover over the skill line and click ![](../_images/download.svg).